Rice sparks Boise State past No. 18 San Diego State, 66-60 - WHIZ News

 Tyson Degenhart scored 14 for Boise State, while Naje Smith added 10.

-Matt Bradley paced San Diego State with 16 points, and Micah Parrish chipped in 11.
+Matt Bradley paced San Diego State with 16 points, and Parrish chipped in 11.

 San Diego State can still win the regular-season conference title outright with a victory against Mountain West cellar dwellers Wyoming on Saturday.